atodorov/qa-automation-python-selenium-101/module01/README.md

-# Session 01: Structure of a Python program
+# Module 01: Structure of a Python program

 ## Preparation